 Vocabularies are used to assign a unique value to a clinical concept.

-Let us take an example for SNOMED-CT values acceptable for ‘Smoking Status’:
+Let us take an example for SNOMED-CT values acceptable for ‘Smoking Status’.

-Distinct set of codes are being standardized for a clinical concept and are used for sharing information across different clinical environments.
+A distinct set of codes are being standardized for a clinical concept and are used for sharing information across different clinical environments.

 HL7 CDA Clinical Document Architecture